Don't Give Me Your Life

-"Don't Give Me Your Life" is a song recorded by Italian electronic dance music group Alex Party.
-It is produced by Italian producer brothers Paolo and Gianni Visnadi with DJ Alex Natale, and was released in February 1995 as the first single from their first and only album, Alex Party (1996).
+"Don't Give Me Your Life" is a song by Italian dance music group Alex Party.
+It is produced by Italian producer brothers Paolo and Gianni Visnadi with DJ Alex Natale, and was released in February 1995 by UMM and Systematic as the first single from the group's first and only album, Alex Party (1996).
 The vocals are performed by British singer Robin 'Shanie' Campbell, who also wrote the lyrics and melody.
 The song peaked at number two in the UK and number five on the Billboard Hot Dance Club Play chart in the US.
 It also topped the Club Record category at Music Week's 1995 Awards.
 Today, it is widely regarded as one of the biggest dance anthems of the 1990s.
 Idolator ranked it number 21 in their list of "The 50 Best Pop Singles of 1995" in 2015.

-In 1999, "Don't Give Me Your Life" was re-released, with new mixes included and a full length bonus track Megamix from 1994.
+In 1999, "Don't Give Me Your Life" was re-released, with new mixes included and a full length bonus track, "Megamix" from 1994.
 A music video was produced twice for the song; in 1995 and 1999.